fekir/hugo-bootstrap/README.md

 ==============
 A theme with bootstrap 4, font-awesome, highlightjs

-*NOTE: This theme is copied inspired [Icarus] https://github.com/digitalcraftsman/hugo-icarus-theme Feel free to make changes and open pull requests.*
+*NOTE: This theme is a fork of https://github.com/mmrath/hugo-bootstrap*

 You can find a live site using this theme [here](http://mmrath.com/).